phauer/comment-sidecar/README.md

 - Tracking-free and fast.
 The comment-sidecar only needs one additional request.
 Contrary, Disqus leads to **110 additional requests**!
 Read [here](http://donw.io/post/github-comments/) for more details about Disqus' tracking greed and performance impact.
 - Privacy.
 Your data belongs to you.
 - Easy to integrate.
 Just a simple Javascript call.
-This makes is easy to use the comment-sidecar in conjunction with static site generators like **Hugo** or Jekyll.
+This makes it easy to use the comment-sidecar in conjunction with static site generators like **Hugo** or Jekyll.
 You don't have to integrate PHP code in the generated HTML files.
 - Lightweight: No additional PHP or JavaScript dependencies.
 Just drop the files on your web server and you are good to go.
 - No account required.
-The visitors of your side don't need to have an account to drop a comment.
+The visitors of your site don't need to have an account to drop a comment.
 - No performance impact on TTFB (Time To First Byte), because the comments are loaded asynchronously.
 - Spam Protection.
 - E-Mail Notification.